 For cases involving domestic abuse, Ealing Council will support victims and comply with the relevant legal duties with regards to re-housing.
-Registered social housing landlords should work with local authorities to support victims of domestic abuse.
+Registered providers of social housing should work with local authorities to support victims of domestic abuse.
 All social housing landlords should have a policy setting out how they should tackle issues surrounding domestic abuse, working with other agencies as appropriate.